liuchang0412/Game2048/README.md

 # Game2048
-This is my first python project, a
+This is my first python project, Game 2048